Varkari: Pilgrimages

-Warkari people undertake an annual pilgrimage called wari, to Pandharpur, gathering there on Ekadashi (the 11th day) of the Hindu lunar calendar month of Ashadha, corresponding to a date falling sometime between late June to July in the Gregorian calendar.
+Vārkaris undertake an annual pilgrimage called vari, to Pandharpur, gathering there on Ekadashi (the 11th day) of the Hindu lunar calendar month of Ashadha, corresponding to a date falling sometime between late June to July in the Gregorian calendar.
 Pilgrims carry Palkhi of the saints from their places of Samadhi (Enlightenment or "spiritual birth").
-The tradition of carrying the paduka (sandals) of the sants in a Palkhi was started by the youngest son of Tukaram, Narayan Maharaj, in 1685.
-Further changes were brought to the pilgrimage by descendants of Tukaram in the 1820s and by Haibatravbaba, a courtier of the Scindias and devotee of Dnyaneshwar.
+The tradition of carrying the paduka (sandals) of the sants in a Palkhi was started by the youngest son of Tukaram, Narayan, in 1685.
+Further changes were brought to the pilgrimage by descendants of Tukaram in the 1820s and by Haibatravbaba, a courtier of the Scindias and devotee of Vitthala.

-Devotees of Vitthal were holding pilgrimages prior to the 14th century.
-In the present day, about 40 palkhis and their devotees from all over Maharashtra do so.
-Another pilgrimage is celebrated on the Ekadashi of the month of Kartika, which falls in November of the Gregorian Calendar.
+Devotees of Vitthala have held pilgrimages as far back as the 14th century.
+In the present day, about 40 processions and their devotees from all over Maharashtra are undertaken.
+Another pilgrimage is celebrated on the ekadashi of the month of Kartika, which falls in November of the Gregorian Calendar.

 Events such as Ringan and Dhava are held during the pilgrimage.
 During the Ringan, an unmounted sacred horse called Maulincha Ashva, who is believed to be the soul of the saint whose idol is being carried in the litter, runs through the rows of pilgrims, who try catching the dust particles kicked off and smear their head with the same.
 Dhava is another kind of race where everyone wins and it is held to commemorate the manner in which Tukaram first saw the temple at Pandharpur and started running in sheer exhilaration.